 8 Autumn wildlife walks at the Cotswold Water Park

-The Cotswold Water Park is a great choice for an autumnal wildlife walk, being home to a wide variety of resident and wintering birds as well as a range of other wildlife.
-The fantastic colours of the autumn trees are also well worth the trip.
+The Cotswold Water Park is a great choice for autumn walks, being home to a wide variety of resident and wintering birds as well as a range of other wildlife.
+The fantastic colours of the autumn trees are well worth the trip alone!
 With more than 150 lakes, there is plenty of choice for walkers, along with great wildlife.
 The Cotswold Water Park provide walking and cycling maps, available free from the Gateway Visitor Centre.

 Explore Cotswold Water Park.